*This website makes money through affiliate commissions. This means we may be compensated if you click links on this page at no extra cost to you.

 - It has the capacity to attach a finderscope to it to make it easier to find what you are looking for (see here for the right attachment)

-As you’d expect, the pro version usually costs a fair bit more than the regular version but you’ll have to check prices (see here for the live price and availability on Amazon).
+As you’d expect, the pro version usually costs a fair bit more than the regular version but you’ll have to check prices at different retailers here.

 I don’t believe that these extra features will make a dramatic difference but I can see the case for making spending the extra if you have the budget.